 - "How Adam Knew Eve: Pleasures of the Body and Pleasures of Knowledge in the Sexual Ethic of Thomas Aquinas."
-Working Paper presented at the Southeastern Commission for the Study of Religion Annual Meeting, Winston Salem, NC, March 2005.
+Presented at the Southeastern Commission for the Study of Religion Annual Meeting, Winston Salem, NC, March 2005.